Welcome to my Blog!

 Anything else you want to know about or discuss!

 One thing I do want to make clear real quick before I close this post — Though I do LOVE travel, it has not been the sole target of my life choices and pathways, however, it has definitely been a bi-product of my desire to fuel my passions for cultural understanding, global citizenship, and international development.
 Additionally, I love learning and I love growing — two things I find happen most when I am challenged by people and situations different from what I am accustomed to!
 (And what better way to experience this than through travel?!)
 Even with everything crazy and messed up going on in this world right now, it is still such a beautiful place.
 But, in my opinion — we need to learn, and we need to grow, and we need to understand, in order to open our eyes, minds, and hearts to see such beauty.
-Traveling and discovering the world around me is my favourite way to do this.
+Travelling and discovering the world around me is my favourite way to do this.

 Now, if you’ve actually made it all the way to the end of this post, I salute you and thank you for reading!
 I hope this first entry (although long) gave you some insight into a bit of my past, how I’ve gotten to where I am now, and where I hope to be going with you!